semgrep/semgrep-docs/docs/deployment/oss-deployment.md

 # Semgrep OSS Deployment

 Semgrep OSS can be set up run static application security testing (SAST) scans on repositories of any size.

 **Deployment** refers to the process of integrating Semgrep into your developer and infrastructure workflows.
 This is mainly achieved by running Semgrep OSS in your CI pipeline.

 This guide explains how to set up Semgrep OSS in your pipeline **without** the use of Semgrep Cloud Platform or any other Semgrep products, also known as a stand-alone setup.
+This setup uses only  **LGPL 2.1** Semgrep code.
+It is not subject to the usage limits of Semgrep Pro.

 For a comparison of the behavior between Semgrep OSS CI scans and Semgrep Pro scans, see